MufaDOOM/Call-Of-Duty-Black-Ops-2-Zombie-COOP-PAUSE-by-MufaDOOM/README.md

 This is a pause script for black ops 2 zombies made by MufaDOOM with source code.

-I released for Call Of Duty World At War and Black Ops.
+I released too for Call Of Duty World At War and Black Ops.